browserengineering/book/book/text.md

 What is a font?
 ===============

-So far, we\'ve written text to the canvas by calling the `create_text` function with a character and two coordinates.
+So far, we\'ve called `create_text` with a character and two coordinates to write text to the scren.
 That works if you don\'t care much about the font, or the size, or the color, or the exact position of the text.
 When you do care about those things, you need to create and use font objects.

 What is a *font*, exactly?
 Well, in the olden days, printers arranged little metal shapes on rails, covered them with ink, and pressed them to